hvdwolf/Joying-RootAssistant/Radio-Mod/HowTo.md

 A2.
 Search the web and find out how adb should work, see also the readme in my Radio mods.
 On 6.0.1 first activate adb over tcpip, or conect via USB.

 Q3.
 You get a android icon instead of the Radio icon and when you tap it, your unit says "application not installed".<br>
 A3.
-Reboot, check again and try again to copy it again to your unit.
+Reboot, check again and try another time to copy it to your unit.
 If nothing works (after a couple of attempts), reboot and copy the original radio apk back in place, reboot again.

 Q4.
 You rebooted the unit and you hear music, but you don't see a Radio icon.<br>
 A4.
 Same as Q3/A3: so do the same.
 This is due to the fact that the Radio function is a 2-step approach on the Intel joying units.
 The CarRadio.apk (hidden) does the real work.
 The Radio.apk is just the visible "tweak and go" app.